adobe/oss-contributors/README.md

    Fields include GitHub username, company field, fingerprint (ETag value as reported from GitHub, as a cache-buster).
 2. Another [table tracks GitHub usernames active over a certain time period](https://bigquery.cloud.google.com/table/public-github-adobe:github_archive_query_views.users_pushes_2017?pli=1).
    To start: all GitHub users active in 2017.
-Future TODO: work in a continuously-updating fashion.
 3. Pound the GitHub REST API to pull user info, and drop that info into the table in point 1.